Hiring a professional is ideal when replacing a malfunctioning toilet or upgrading a toilet suite.

-Use your hands for this next step.
 Position the toilet valve inside the toilet tank.
-Then you push the valve shank in a downwards motion from the bottom while tightening the locknut.
+Push the valve shank downwards from the bottom while tightening the locknut.

-This is time to fix the main water supply to the tank.
-You need to connect the new tubing to the fill valve with the coupling nut.
+This is the time to fix the main water supply to the tank.
+You must connect the new tubing to the fill valve with the coupling nut.

 Turn on the water supply line and check for any leaks and puddles.
 Flush your toilet to make sure it is all in working order.